Brandon Lynn: Career

 Lynn made his ARCA Racing Series debut in 2015, driving the No. 36 Ford for Lira Motorsports at Salem, finishing 13th.
 He would run Lira's No. 58 at Kentucky and Kansas, finishing 13th and 17th respectively.

 Lynn was set to fun full-time with Lira Motorsports in 2016 and compete for rookie of the year honors.
-However, he only ran the first four races, driving the No. 36 at Daytona, Nashville, Salem, and Talladega, scoring a best finish of 8th.
+However, he only ran the first four races, driving the No. 36 at Daytona, Nashville, Salem, and Talladega, scoring a best finish of eighth.

 In 2017, Lynn made one start with Mason Mitchell Motorsports, finishing 18th at Talladega.
 He would also make his K&N Pro Pro Series East debut at Bristol, driving for NextGen Motorsports, where he finished 15th.

-In 2018, Lynn would drive the No. 55 Venturini Motorsports Toyota in two races, finishing 7th at Talladega and 10th at Charlotte.
+In 2018, Lynn would drive the No. 55 Venturini Motorsports Toyota in two races, finishing seventh at Talladega and tenth at Charlotte.

 Lynn returned to Venturini Motorsports for Talladega again in 2019.
 In qualifying, he would score his first career pole.
 Lynn would finish the race in third.

 The following year, Lynn signed a two race deal with Chad Bryant Racing to run the races at Talladega and Watkins Glen.
 1992 NASCAR Cup Series championship winning crew chief Paul Andrews would be Lynn's crew chief.
-Lynn would finish the Talladega race 15th, 7 laps down.
-He would not run the Watkins Glen race as planned.
+Lynn would finish the Talladega race 15th, seven laps down.
+The Watkins Glen race was later cancelled, and Lynn did not compete in its replacement at the Daytona road course.